gildesmarais/website/_drafts/dealing_with_music.md

 ```

 2. export the playlists with [Doug's Batch Export Playlists](https://dougscripts.com/itunes/scripts/ss.php?sp=batchexportplaylists) script.
-   ⚠️ Make sure to export your _Stars_ playlists! iTunes does not save the rating in the files tags!
+   ⚠️ Make sure to export your _Stars_ playlists! iTunes does not save the rating in the files' tags!
 With those playlists you can recover your ratings.
 3. Add the exported playlists to a git repository and commit the changes, push to a remote host.

 ## Playing music